theinsideshine/crud-weather-react-app/README.md

 # crud-weather-react-app
-A react app with Loggin, crud and access to a weather endpoint, implemented with mui and redux
+A react app with Loggin, crud and access to a weather endpoint, implemented with mui responsive and redux